Sources of radiation, a reference for radiologic technologists

 periodic table

-Periodic Table showing Actinides in the bottom row which include thorium and uranium, the two most common radioactive elements on earth.
+The Periodic Table highlighting Actinides in the bottom row, including thorium and uranium, the two most prevalent radioactive elements on Earth.

 plutonium pellet